junxit/us-congress-bills-111/metadata.md

 - 2010-07-19 — Placed on the Union Calendar, Calendar No. 314.
 - 2010-07-19 — Reported by the Committee on Judiciary.
 H. Rept.
 111-549.
 - 2010-07-19 — Reported by the Committee on Judiciary.
 H. Rept.
 111-549.
+- 2010-07-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-07-20 — Considered under suspension of the rules. (consideration: CR H5788-5791)
+- 2010-07-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5566.
+- 2010-07-20 — Mr. Scott (VA) moved to suspend the rules and pass the bill, as amended.
+- 2010-07-21 — Considered as unfinished business. (consideration: CR H5892-5893)
+- 2010-07-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-07-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 3 (Roll no. 459). (text: 7/20/2010 CR H5788-5789)
+- 2010-07-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 3 (Roll no. 459).(text: 7/20/2010 CR H5788-5789)